Yesterday was all about my past 4th Of July favorites, but this week is all about some new ones.

 - Using a vegetable spiralizer, spiralize the potatoes into curly cut fries.
 Then cut the fries into smaller sections.
 You may also just slice the fires into very thin matchsticks if you do not have a spiralizer.
 Place the potatoes in a large bowl and drizzle with oil, seasoned salt and pepper.
 Toss with your hands or two spatulas to evenly coat.
 Spread onto two baking sheets in one layer.
 Roast for 10-15 minutes, then toss and roast for 15-20 minutes more.
 This may take longer depending on how thick your potatoes are spiralized or cut.
 Mine were very thin (which was SO GOOD), so they cooked quick.
 You want the potatoes to be deeply golden and crispy on the outside!

-- Heat a skillet over medium heat.
+- About 15 minutes before the the fries are done, heat a skillet over medium heat.
 Add 1 tablespoon olive oil.
 Grab the burgers and cook until golden and crisp, about five minutes per side.
 My burgers were not crumbly at all and very easy to flip.
 Keep warm.

 - To assemble the burgers place some lettuce on each toasted burger bun bottom and then add the burger.
 Add a few avocado slices and then a handful of fries.
 Spoon the cheese sauce over the fries and sprinkle with blue cheese + green onions.
 Top with the burger bun.
 Start eating!